FAQs for Careers and Employability services during Coronavirus (last reviewed: 29/06/2020)

 - What can I do from home to develop my skills?

-As the University term comes to an end, many of you may find yourself with more free time than usual owing to exams being cancelled or postponed.
-Why not make the most of this time by enhancing your employability from the comfort of your own home?
-By signing up to an online course you can keep busy and develop key skills for free.
+There are a wide range of online courses available that will develop key skills for free.
 There are so many courses out there, and on such a range of topics, that you will never find yourself wondering what to do in an afternoon again!

 Check out our Wakelet board for some suggestions.